chimera-linux/chimera-linux.github.io/_docs/faq.md

 syntax for templates without having to invent yet another domain-specific language (DSL) that would introduce its own bugs and need its own parsing.

+Equivalent packaging systems usually tend to be written with shell scripts, Makefiles, or both.
+These were intentionally avoided for a variety of reasons, including performance (`cbuild` is significantly faster than similar systems of other distros, being able to parse the entire template collection in around a second, which helps keep the builder infrastructure simple as it can do things like bulk sorting on every `cports` update without keeping any persistent state, besides other things), sandboxing and security, linting, and general correctness.
+Shell-based systems are hard to maintain and expand, which goes against the concept of self-contained tooling that is easy to use and replicate on a local computer.
+Shell would also make it hard to restrict templates in a way that prevents bad usage patterns from proliferating.

 ## What is the project's take on systemd?

 The short answer is "it depends".